The Journey from Washing Dishes to Founding a Multinational Logistics Company

 Czech entrepreneur Jaromir Opatrny started his career at the age of 17, washing dishes at an Italian restaurant and sweeping floors at a logistics centre in New York City.
 Little did he know that this would pave the way for him to found a multinational company that would do much the same things.

 Jaromir’s firm, WELL PACK, provides logistics services including washing of re-usable plastic containers used for fruits, vegetables and other perishable food items.
-It counts IFCO, the world’s leading supplier of reusable packaging, as a client.
 As Jaromir puts it with a smile, “We process 300 million containers per year, but I guess I have not really progressed too much in my career.”

 He ended up in New York on a whim.
 Jaromir wanted to work, improve his English, and see the world.
 “I was not engaged at school.
 I was bored.
 It wasn’t forward-looking and I wanted to learn faster,” says Jaromir.
 “I didn’t know a single person in America and I had to find my own way from day one.”

 When Jaromir returned to the Czech Republic in 1994, he started the logistics firm that would become WELL PACK.
 His experience in New York had shaped his thinking, providing a valuable education in terms of how to provide for oneself and how to run a working business.